castorini/anserini/docs/experiments-doc2query.md

 recip_rank            	all	0.2750
 ```

-Note that this MAP is sligtly higher than the arXiv paper (0.178) because we used
+Note that this MAP is slightly higher than the arXiv paper (0.178) because we used
 TREC CAR corpus v2.0 in this experiment instead of corpus v1.5 used in the paper.

 ## Replication Log